 Viale Pasubio, 10 – 20154 Milan (Italy)

-Official website
+Official website;

 Via Cesare Lombroso, 20 – 20137 Milan (Italy)

-Official website
+Official website;

 Corso Garibaldi, 117 – 20121 Milan (Italy)

-Official website
+Official website;

-The preparation of Veal Milanese.
+Veal Milanese.

-‘Completing’ Veal Milanese.
+‘Completing’ the Veal Milanese.

 The most traditional Milanese cookbooks suggest that when the ‘costoletta’ is ready to be served, it should be ‘completed’ (‘finita’), wrapping the extremity of the bone in paper or silver foil.
 This way it can be grabbed without getting dirty.

-The beneficial properties of ‘golden’ food.
+The healing properties of ‘golden’ food.

 Very ancient is the habit of the wealthiest people to garnish dishes with thin gold leaves, not only as a display of opulence but also in the belief that ingesting the precious metal can be particularly healthy.